josuneha/AzureBigData-analytics/Whiteboard-design-session/WDS-student-guide-Big-data-and-visualization.md

 Present a solution to the target customer audience in a 15-minute chalk-talk format.

-Time frame: 30 minutes
+Timeframe: 30 minutes

 **Presentation**

 Directions

-1. Pair with another table.
+1. Pair with another table

-2. One table is the Microsoft team and the other table is the customer.
+1. One table is the Microsoft team and the other table is the customer

-3. The Microsoft team presents their proposed solution to the customer.
+1. The Microsoft team presents their proposed solution to the customer

-4. The customer makes one of the objections from the list of objections.
+1. The customer makes one of the objections from the list of objections

-5. The Microsoft team responds to the objection.
+1. The Microsoft team responds to the objection

-6. The customer team gives feedback to the Microsoft team.
+1. The customer team gives feedback to the Microsoft team

-7. Tables switch roles and repeat Steps 2--6.
+1. Tables switch roles and repeat Steps 2--6

 ## Wrap-up

-Time frame: 15 minutes
+Timeframe: 15 minutes

-- Tables reconvene with the larger group to hear a SME share the preferred solution for the case study.
+- Tables reconvene with the larger group to hear a SME share the preferred solution for the case study

 ## Additional references